Same-sex marriage in Maine: 2009 legislation

 In January 2009, Senator Dennis Damon introduced a bill titled An Act To End Discrimination in Civil Marriage and Affirm Religious Freedom to allow same-sex couples to marry in Maine.
 A public hearing took place on April 22 at the Augusta Civic Center because of high levels of interest.
 The legislation extended the right to refuse to perform same-sex marriages to any "person authorized to join persons in marriage" rather than to clergy only.
 It did not require that such refusals be based on religious beliefs.
-The Act also maintained the requirement for genetic counseling in marriage between first cousins of the opposite sex and expanded it to include first cousins of the same sex, despite the inability of persons of the same sex to conceive a child together.

-Governor John Baldacci previously opposed allowing same-sex couples to marry, but said he was keeping an open mind.
+The act also maintained the requirement for genetic counseling in marriage between first cousins of the opposite sex and expanded it to include first cousins of the same sex, despite the inability of persons of the same sex to conceive a child together.
+Governor John Baldacci previously opposed allowing same-sex couples to marry, but said he was keeping an "open mind".

 On April 28, 2009, the Joint Committee on Judiciary endorsed the bill.
-The vote was 11 in favor, 2 against, and 1 recommending that the issue be sent to the voters via referendum.
+The vote was 11 in favor, 2 against, and 1 recommending that the issue be sent to the voters via a referendum.
 On April 30, the Senate approved the bill 20–15 in a preliminary vote accepting the Judiciary Committee's majority "Ought To Pass" report.
-That same day, senators rejected an amendment that would have sent the same-sex marriage question to voters in a referendum and passed the bill by a final vote of 21–14.
-On May 5, 2009, the House of Representatives passed the bill 89–58.
-The bill was then sent back to the Senate for a final vote on enactment.
-On May 6, Governor Baldacci signed the bill into law.
+That same day, senators rejected an amendment that would have sent the same-sex marriage question to voters in a referendum, and passed the bill by a final vote of 21–14.
+It passed the House of Representatives 89–58 on May 5, and was sent back to the Senate for a final vote on enactment.
+Governor Baldacci signed the bill into law the following day.
 Baldacci became the first governor in the nation to sign a same-sex marriage law.
 The law was due to take effect 90 days after the Legislature adjourned.

-Repeal campaign

-The day after Governor Baldacci signed the Act, opponents of same-sex marriage launched a campaign to repeal it through a voter referendum.
-The campaign was successful in placing the question on the ballot, and on November 3, 2009, it passed by a vote of 53% to 47%, repealing the law.
+The day after Governor Baldacci signed the act, opponents of same-sex marriage launched a campaign to repeal it through a voter referendum.
+The campaign was successful in placing the question on the ballot, as Question 1, and on November 3, 2009, it passed by a vote of 53% to 47%, repealing the law.